outaagunga/documentation/strategy-forex.md

 | Setting              | Value |
 |----------------------|-------|
 | Stop ATR Multiplier  | 1.5   |

+---

+### **Implementation Constraints (Mandatory – Do Not Omit)**

+The coder must implement the strategy with the following principles:

+1. **Faithful Architecture Requirement**

+   * The implementation must preserve the conceptual model exactly:
+     SQUEEZE → ACTIVE → WALK → EXIT
+   * All state definitions and transitions must exist as described, without collapsing them into a single-condition strategy.

+2. **Tradable Evaluation Order**

+   * Conditions must be evaluated in a *causal sequence*, not as a single simultaneous Boolean intersection.
+   * The engine must:

+     1. Detect SQUEEZE
+     2. THEN enable ACTIVE on expansion
+     3. THEN evaluate WALK
+     4. THEN apply trend/volatility confirmation
+   * The coder must avoid requiring all filters to be true on the same candle if this creates unreachable logic.

+3. **Fallback Logic Requirement**

+   * Where multiple conditions can logically block each other, the implementation must include fallbacks such as:

+     * Time-outs (e.g., M bars without WALK → IDLE)
+     * Priority ordering (continuation > exhaustion)
+     * Grace bars / tolerances exactly as specified (e.g., 1-bar WALK exception).

+4. **Reachability Guarantee**

+   * The coder must verify that:

+     * WALK states can actually be entered after a real expansion
+     * Exit conditions are reachable from valid entries
+     * No rule contradicts another rule (e.g., SD2 not forbidden before entry while required for exit).

+5. **No “Perfect Intersection” Anti-Pattern**

+   * The implementation must NOT require:

+     * Expansion + WALK + HMA confirmation + volatility filter
+       to all become true on the identical bar.
+   * These must be staged checks consistent with the state machine.

+6. **Philosophy Preservation**

+   * Never convert this into mean-reversion logic.
+   * Band interaction must be treated as momentum participation first, exhaustion second.

+---

 **Ensure** all function calls are written on a single line, with no line breaks inside function arguments, to comply with Pine Script syntax rules
 ```